Steem-FOSSbot/steem-fossbot-voter/docs/installation.md

 	4. **EMAIL_ADDRESS_TO** (optional), set to your email address for notifications
 	5. **EMAIL_ADDRESS_SENDER** (optional), set spoof email address for notification sender.
 Has no effect if EMAIL_ADDRESS_TO is not set
 	6. **SENDGRID_API_KEY** (optional), set to SendGrid API key, _which you will set up later_ if you want email notifications, so leave as default 'none' for now
+	7. **COOKIE_SECRET** Change this to a random string to secure your sessions cookies, where your BOT_API_KEY will be stored in the browser.
+It doesn't matter what it is but make it **unique**.
 5. Click the _Deploy_ button
 6. **Wait**, this process can take up to five minutes, do not refresh your browser.